Breeding Regulations

 Litter Control:

 Each litter must be accepted by a representative of the association “American Collies Europe”.
 The Original of the litter Certificate must be sent immediately to the studbook office.
 Normally the litter control takes place immediately after vaccination.
 In this process all above mentioned examinations must have been performed and requirements been met.
 All the important examination results must be verifiable.
 If everything is complete, the pedigree papers are handed over by the studbook office.
-Each buyer of a puppy receives a copy of the Litter Certificate.

 Pedigree: